kduraiswami/plateau/thoughts.md

 Today:
-lets try to manually save a workout
-Fake some data to display workouts workout user show page with various workouts if this is good then the next thing is a show page for each workout add profile link to menu on its own see how to add trailing texts in forms that is not actually passed as data
+add profile link to menu on its own create some real workouts on my own page workout user show page with various workouts if this is good then the next thing is a show page for each workout see how to add trailing texts in forms that is not actually passed as data